denshoch/DenDenMarkdown/README.md

 Syntax
 ------

 Description of EPUB Markdown syntax is available on <http://conv.denshochan.com/markdown>.
-Sorry, currently Japanese Only.
+Sorry, currently Japanese version only.

 Thanks
 ------